built-on-openfin/workspace-starter/how-to/customize-workspace/README.md

 ### Intent Support Information

-This Readme contains information similar to the Register with Store readme (as this is an extension).
+This Readme contains information similar to the Support Context and Intents readme (as this is an extension).
 To make the addition of Intent support clearer it has been moved to it's own markdown file: [**IntentSupport.md**](IntentSupport.md).

 ---
 **NOTE ABOUT THE APP**